segmentstream-com/segmentstream-com.github.io/_docs/integrations/criteo.md

 * How to check the correctness of the integration settings.
 * How to configure the sending of custom segments.

 Criteo is a dynamic retargeting system.
-DigitalDataManager allows you to send data about the behavior of your users to [Criteo](https://criteo.com/).
+SegmentStream allows you to send data about the behavior of your users to [Criteo](https://criteo.com/).

 ### Page contents
 ------